-[30] On 12 January 2021, the learned Senior Assistant Registrar ("SAR") allowed the JD's application on the premise that the consent judgment which formed the basis for the amount demanded did not state whether liability was to be joint and several and found that the BN was defective after taking into

-- A account the authorities of Sumathy Subramaniam v.
-Subramaniam Gunasegaran & Another Appeal [2018] 2 CLJ 305 (CA) and Lembaga Kumpulan Wang Simpanan Pekerja v.
-Edwin Cassian Nagappan [2020] 1 LNS 226 (CA) (see encl.
-30, p.
-10).
-The learned SAR proceeded to annul the AO and RO pursuant to s.
-105 of the IA 1967. - B Appeal To Judge-In-Chambers
+[30]On 12.1.2021 the learned Senior Assistant Registrar ("SAR") allowed the JD's application on the premise that the consent judgment which formed the basis for the amount demanded did not state whether liability was to be joint and several and found that the BN was defective after taking into account the authorities of Sumathy a/p Subramaniam v Subramaniam a/I Gunasegaran and Anor [2018] 2 CLJ 305 CA and Lembaga Kumpulan Wang Simpanan Pekerja v Edwin Cassian Nagappan [2020] 1 LNS 226 CA (see Encl 30 p 10).
+The learned SAR proceeded to annul the AO & RO pursuant to section 105 IA 1967.

-[31] Dissatisfied with the decision of the learned SAR, the bank appealed by way of a notice of appeal to a judge-in-chambers (encl.
-22) dated 22 January 2021.
+[31] Dissatisfied with the decision of the learned SAR, the Bank appealed by way of a Notice of Appeal to a Judge in Chambers (Encl 22) dated 22.1.2021.

-C [32] This court is enjoined to hear the appeal as if it were doing so for the first time, see the Federal Court decision in Tuan Ahmed Abdul Rahman v.
+[32] This Court is enjoined to hear the appeal as if it were doing so for the first time, see the Federal Court decision in Tuan Haji Ahmed Abdul Rahman v.
 Arab-Malaysian Finance Bhd [1996] 1 CLJ 241; [1996] 1 AMR 215.

-[33] By reason of the covid-19 pandemic, this appeal was heard using remote communication technology by way of an exchange of emails on 18 June 2021.
+[33] By reason of the COVID-19 pandemic, this appeal was heard using remote communication technology by way of an exchange of emails on 18.6.2021.

-Court's Analysis And Findings
+Court's analysis and findings

-[34] Putting aside the slurs and name-calling exchanged between the JD and the bank, from the exchange of affidavits and submissions, the following were the issues that called for determination by this court:
+[34] Putting aside the slurs and name-calling exchanged between the JD and the Bank, from the exchange of affidavits and submissions, the following were the issues that called for determination by this Court:

-- (i) whether the bankruptcy proceedings was lawfully initiated against the JD in the High Court in Ipoh; - (ii) whether the amount demanded in the BN was correct as to give rise to an act of bankruptcy for a CP to be issued leading to an AO and RO.
-This issue requires the following sub-issues to be addressed: - (a) whether the JD was out of time to challenge the quantum demanded in the BN; - (b) whether the liability of the defendants in the consent judgment is joint and several; and - (c) whether interest could be imposed on the judgment sum at 8% per annum with effect from the date of the consent judgment of 10 May 2012. - H Whether The Bankruptcy Proceedings Was Lawfully Initiated Against The JD In The High Court In Ipoh
+- a.
+Whether the bankruptcy proceedings was lawfully initiated against the JD in the High Court in Ipoh; - b.
+Whether the amount demanded in the BN was correct as to give rise to an act of bankruptcy for a CP to be issued leading to an AO & RO.
+This issue requires the following sub-issues to be addressed: - i) whether the JD was out of time to challenge the quantum demanded in the BN; - ii) whether the liability of the defendants in the consent judgment is joint and several; and - iii) whether interest could be imposed on the judgment sum at 8% per annum with effect from the date of the consent judgment of 10.5.2012